richardmorgan1530/rna-seq-raspberry-pi/docs/jupyter/fastqc-untrimmed-results/README.md

-# To view the rendered .html results in a webpage format, click the appropriate link below:
+# To view the rendered FastQC .html results in a webpage format, click the appropriate link below:

 SRR5017128_fastqc.html